-- A. FTI Contracts - 1.
-A FTI shall be awarded a contract for the academic year beginning the first Monday in the fall semester and continuing to the submission of grades at the end of the spring semester. - 2.
-FTI contracts are awarded to faculty whose primary duty is to provide classroom, laboratory, and clinical instruction for credit and whose faculty employment contract specifies appointment to a full-time non-tenure track position with the rank of instructor or Senior Instructor. - 3.
-FTI teaching in the summer term immediately following the expiration of the employment contract shall be compensated according to Article 15. - 4.
-Benefits and remuneration for FTI contracts shall follow the terms of this Agreement. - 5.
-The employment of full-time instructors (FTI) will not exceed 20% of total Bargaining Unit Members.
-No academic department, program, or unit shall consist of more than 35% FTIs. - B. FTI Workload - The normal academic year classroom teaching load for non-tenure-track Bargaining Unit Members (full-time instructors - FTI) on the semester system is 30 contractual hours.
+- 1. The normal academic year classroom teaching load for non-tenure-track Bargaining Unit Members (full-time instructors FTI) on the semester system is 30 contractual hours.
 During the academic year, no FTI faculty member shall be assigned a workload beyond eighteen (18) contractual hours in a particular semester without their permission. - 2.
 Teaching load for FTIs shall comprise up to 90% of their total workload.
 The remaining time shall be dedicated to service in the form of committee meetings, scheduled office hours, etc. - 3.
 FTI may teach any developmental or 1000 or 2000 level courses.
-FTI may teach 3000 or 4000 level courses when a vacancy arises due to exigent circumstances during the academic year and the Department Chairperson or Program Leader recommends.
+FTI may teach 3000 or 4000 level courses when a vacancy arises due to exigent circumstances during the academic year and the Department Chairperson, School Director, or Program Leader recommends.
 FTIs may also teach senior seminar or supervise student teaching/clinical practice.
-In any instance of FTI teaching these courses, the University will consult with the SEA President prior to such assignment. - 4.
-FTI shall not be designated as Department Chairs or Program Directors, clinical or academic program coordinators.
+The University will consult with the SEA President prior to any FTI being assigned to teach such courses. - 4.
+FTIs shall not be designated as Department Chairs, School Directors, or Program

+Directors, or clinical or academic program coordinators.
 However, they may be assigned other supplemental administrative duties.